nv-nguyen/gigapose/README.md

 <details><summary>Click to expand</summary>

 To relax the need of CAD models, we can reconstruct 3D models from a single image using recent works on diffusion-based 3D reconstruction such as [Wonder3D](https://github.com/xxlong0/Wonder3D), then apply the same pipeline as GigaPose to estimate object pose.
-Here are the steps to reproduce the results of novel object pose estimation from a single image on LM-O dataset:
+Here are the steps to reproduce the results of novel object pose estimation from a single image on LM-O dataset as shown in our paper:

 - Step 1: Selecting the input reference image for each object.
 We provide the list of reference images in [SuppMat](https://drive.google.com/file/d/11V9J4voUkovMIFxOeDCkaO7uf9EfCTZ0/view?usp=sharing).
-- Step 2: Cropping the input image (and save the cropping matrix for recovering the correct scale for reconstructed 3D models).
+- Step 2: Cropping the input image (and save the [cropping matrix](https://github.com/nv-nguyen/gigapose/blob/main/src/utils/crop.py#L49) for recovering the correct scale for reconstructed 3D models).
 - Step 3: Reconstructing 3D models from the reference images using [Wonder3D](https://github.com/xxlong0/Wonder3D).
-Note that the reconstructed 3D models are in the coordinate frame of input image (or the object pose in the input reference image is used as the canonical frame).
+Note that the output 3D models are reconstructed in the coordinate frame of input image.
 - Step 4: Recovering the scale of reconstructed 3D models using the cropping matrix of Step 2.
 - Step 5: Estimating the object pose using GigaPose's pipeline.

-We discuss the canonical frame used in BOP Toolkit for only evaluation purposes below.
-For real applications, we can use the object pose in the input reference image as the canonical frame.
+We provide [here](https://huggingface.co/datasets/nv-nguyen/gigaPose/resolve/main/wonder3d_inout.zip) the inputs and outputs of Wonder3D, [here](https://huggingface.co/datasets/nv-nguyen/gigaPose/resolve/main/wonder3d_mesh.zip) the reconstructed 3D models in Step 1-3 and, [this script](https://github.com/nv-nguyen/gigapose/blob/main/src/scripts/recover_scale_wonder3d.py) to recover 3D models in the correct scale.
+[Here](https://huggingface.co/datasets/nv-nguyen/gigaPose/resolve/main/lmoWonder3d.zip) is the reconstructed 3D models in the correct scale and in the GT coordinate frame discussed below (note that the GT canonical frame is only for evaluation purposes with BOP Toolkit, while for real applications, we can use the object pose in the input reference image as the canonical frame).

 <details><summary>Click to expand</summary>